 Welcome to the Canadian Association of Professional Dog Trainers, Canada’s national professional association for those involved in training dogs.
-Across the country - our members are open for business...both online and in person.
+Across the country - our members look forward to working with you...oftenonline during lockdowns if needed!

 Dog training is the application of behaviour analysis by using antecedents and consequences to modify a dog’s behaviour, primarily to help the puppy or dog become socialized and learn particular skills, tasks or responses to specific changes in their internal or external environment -- and to prevent the development of behaviour that could significantly compromise the dog's health and welfare (or put the dog's life in significant danger).
 Both training and behaviour consulting are primarily conducted in cooperation with the dog's guardian.
 As a result, dog training also refers to teaching guardians about normal dog behaviour, dog communication and dog body language, dog care and teaching guardians how to humanely manage or modify their dog’s behaviour.
 Behaviour consulting is a specialist application of dog training that focuses on changing behaviour that does not assist the adult dog to participate safely in contemporary domestic and public life (i.e. biting people) and significantly compromises their health and welfare (i.e. separation anxiety, excessive inter-dog aggression).